ironfroggy/dokku-django-example/README.md

-Example of a (modern?)
-Django project deployed heroku style using dokku.
+Example of a modern Django 1.10 project deployed heroku style using dokku.

 You can try it with the dokku installation in the vagrant machine as